How to use your {m}othership milk

 These guidelines were created under the CDC’s guidance on the preparation and storage of powdered infant formula and human milk.

 For best results, we suggest using a glass bottle, as fats can stick to the sides of of plastic or silicone bottles.
+Clumping is normal, but if excessive clumping occurs use warmer water to rehydrate (do not exceed 104F).

 Once rehydrated, {m}othership milk should be treated and handled with the same care as previously frozen milk.
 Rehydrated {m}othership milk can be stored at room temperature for up to 2 hours or 1 hour from when feeding begins (as bacteria from baby’s saliva can be introduced).
 If you do not use the milk right away, place it in the fridge immediately for up to 24 hours and then discard.
-Rehydrated milk should not be refrozen.
+Rehydrated milk should not be refrozen or microwaved.

 1 of 4